When to change for winter tires?

 Why should we equip our vehicles with tires specifically designed for winter?

-The effect of temperature on the tread composition of a tire is as follows: when the weather is hot and the road surface reaches high temperatures, the rubber in the tire will tend to soften, whereas when the temperature drops and the road surface becomes cold, the tire will harden.
-When the tread hardens, the tire becomes less adherent to the road, which greatly reduces traction and grip and increases the risk of skidding.
+The temperature impact on the tire tread compound is as follows: when it is hot and the road surface reaches high temperatures, the tire rubber will tend to soften, while conversely when the temperature drops and the road surface becomes cold, the tire will harden.
+When the tread sets, the tire sticks less to the road, so traction and grip are significantly reduced, and the risk of skidding increases.

-For this reason, the type of rubber used in the manufacture of the tread of a winter tire is different from that used for summer or all-season tires.
-Today's advanced technologies have made it possible to develop a rubber compound that resists cold and remains flexible at low temperatures, thanks to special oils and other compounds, ensuring safe driving in winter conditions.
+This is why the type of rubber used in the tread of a winter tire is different from that used for summer or 4-season tires.
+Today's advanced technologies have made it possible to develop a rubber compound that resists the cold and remains flexible at low temperatures, thanks to special oils and other compounds, ensuring safe driving in winter conditions.

-When should summer and all-season tires be changed for winter tires?
+When should I change my summer / 4 season tires for winter tires?

-Because the tread of summer or all-season tire hardens at low temperatures, the 7 degree Celsius mark is established as a reference point for winter tire installation.
-Even if the maximum temperature during the day reaches a higher threshold, it is the minimum temperature that should be taken into consideration since it is at this temperature that you will be driving in the morning and evening.
+Since the tread of summer or 4-season tire hardens at low temperatures, the 7 degree Celsius mark is set as the reference point for winter tire installation.
+Even if the maximum temperature during the day reaches a higher threshold, it is the minimum temperature that should be considered since this is the temperature at which you will drive in the morning and evening.